adricamilo/Turing/README.md

 # Turing

 This is a Python simulator of a modified Turing machine.
 This construction was first suggested by Post [1].
-For a complete theorical description, see Chapter 1 of Davis [2].
+For a complete theoretical description, see Chapter 1 of Davis [2].

 ## Basic usage